Supplier Code of Conduct

 Health and Safety Standards

-ShipBob is committed to maintaining safe and secure working conditions for employees and contract workers.
+ShipBob is committed to maintaining safe and secure working conditions for all workers.
 We expect our Suppliers to have the same approach.
 For our Suppliers, we have minimum standards in the following areas:

 Laws and Regulations

-Suppliers shall meet applicable local and national health and safety laws and regulations, including those related to the construction and maintenance of facilities for employees and contract workers.
+Suppliers shall comply with applicable federal, state, and local health and safety laws and regulations, including those related to the construction and maintenance of facilities for employees and contract workers.
+Suppliers shall obtain, keep current, and comply with all applicable health and safety permits, registrations, and reporting requirements.

 Health and Safety Policy

-Suppliers shall have a clear, publicly-available health and safety policy statement in place, be committed to developing and applying appropriate health and safety management systems (including clear assignment of management responsibility for health and safety), and to monitor and report corrective actions against incidents (accidents, near misses, etc.).
+Suppliers shall have a clear, publicly-available health and safety policy statement in place.
+Suppliers must be committed to developing and applying appropriate health and safety management systems, including clear assignment of management responsibility for health and safety, and monitor and report corrective actions against incidents (including accidents or near misses).
+Suppliers shall develop and implement emergency plans and response procedures that will minimize harm to life, environment, and property.

 Safe Working Environment

 Suppliers will maintain a safe, healthy, clean, and well-lit work environment including appropriate and adequate facilities and protection from hazardous materials or conditions.
 We expect our Suppliers to maintain the same standards in their fulfillment centers.
 If housing is provided for employees, all housing must be maintained in a clean, safe fashion.
-ShipBob strictly forbids the use of cruel and unusual disciplinary practices in the workplace.
+Suppliers shall provide workers with adequate and appropriate personal protective equipment to protect workers against hazards encountered in their scope of work.
+Additionally, ShipBob strictly forbids the use of cruel and unusual disciplinary practices in the workplace.

 Risk Assessment